Have you ever learned to sign?

 Watch it all the way to the end, all twenty minutes of it, when the statistics on how many deaf children start school without any appropriate support in place really shocked me!

-How can it be that we all know so much about the struggle to obtain learning support in mainstream education settings for children who can hear but who struggle with difficulties like dyslexia, autism etc, and yet parents of children with one whole sense missing – their ability to hear (not to learn, understand or feel) are apparently offered so little support for their deaf children that they are forced to start school with no support at all?!
+How can it be that we all know so much about the struggle to obtain learning support in mainstream education settings for children who can hear but who struggle with difficulties like dyslexia, autism etc, and yet parents of children with one whole sense missing – their ability to hear (that informs how they might learn, understand or feel) are apparently offered so little support for their deaf children that they are forced to start school with no support at all?!

 In this day and age I am stunned that this is the case.
 I am sure we all assume that deaf children are simply educated in special schools set up to cater for their unique needs, living some sort of parallel life that equips them to lead independent lives as adults.